stevekane/Kane-Lang/notes/Type-Checking-Rules.md

 ## Universe

+    "Universe evaluates to itself"
+    Γ |- U ↓ U

     "Universe is a Universe"
     Γ |- U:U

 ## Bottom

+    "Bottom evaluates to itself"
+    Γ |- ⊥ ↓ ⊥

     "Bottom is a Universe"
     Γ |- ⊥:U

 ## Top

+    "Top evaluates to itself"
+    Γ |- ⊤ ↓ ⊤

     "Top is a Universe"
     Γ |- ⊤:U